Jotrorox/vowelOS/README.md

 ## :dart: About ##

 Oh, It is that time of the week again ...
 I'm doing weird things based of the ideas by CodingSloth ([I can still recommend his Newsletter btw.](https://slothbytes.beehiiv.com/subscribe?ref=leLwLkdsZI)).
-And yeah this time I think I really got bored, because guess what I wrote an entire operating system, only to do his coding exercise.
+And yeah this time I think I really got bored, because guess what I wrote an entire operating system, only to do the coding exercise.
-So this is this project just try and enjoy it and If you need nything just tell me.
+So this is this project just try and enjoy it and if you need anything just tell me.

 ## :sparkles: Features ##

+> Be warned this is still in development so it may not work as well as you'd (or I'd) hope it would.

 :heavy_check_mark: Booting\
 :heavy_check_mark: User Input\